vibec3der/optometric/README.md

 Flash with any tool (Rufus, dd, cru, balenaetcher, etc) and select the file as the item to flash to [your usb/sd card]

 ### I have flashed a usb drive or sd card, what now?
-Complete sh1ttyexec, then enter developer mode and recover to your usb, choose to unenroll or reenroll, then reboot and disable developer mode.
-When you setup it will be unenrolled.
+Complete sh1ttyexec, then enter developer mode and recover to your usb, and now you have a bunch of utility options.
 ### Credits:

 [BinBashBanana](https://github.com/binbashbanana) - badrecovery